 Don’t delay if you’re worried about your pet — call your vet or, out of hours, your nearest Vets Now pet emergency clinic or Vets Now 24/7 hospital.

-What is the effect of an electric shock?
+What is the effect of an electric shock in cats?

 A lot depends on the strength of the current, the voltage of the electricity, and the duration of contact.

 Often the extent of the damage is not fully apparent until several days afterwards as the damaged tissue dies and forms ulcers.
-These can get infected very easily, and if in the mouth may be noticed as mouth pain or a foul smell.
+These can get infected very easily, and if in the mouth may be noticed as mouth pain, excess drooling or a foul smell.

 How will I know if my cat has received an electric shock?

 Cats may be found chewing something electrical or may jump as if they’ve just received a static shock.
 It’s not uncommon to find pets unconscious close to a source of electricity, often still in contact with it.
 There may be charring or other burn marks present or the odour of burnt hair.

 Alternatively, mild cases may not be discovered until a day or two later when your cat starts showing signs of pain or secondary infection of burns.

 A cat that is unconscious and not breathing needs to see a veterinary surgeon immediately and should be taken to the nearest vet.
-If a second person is available, CPR can be performed firmly by laying your cat on its right side and grasp the chest — just behind the front legs — in one hand with your fingers underneath (on the right side) and your thumb on top (the left side).
+If a second person is available, CPR can be performed.
+To do this lay your cat on its right side and grasp the chest — just behind the front legs — in one hand with your fingers underneath (on the right side) and your thumb on top (the left side).
 Now squeeze the chest firmly approximately twice per second.
 This should be continued during the journey to the vet.

 A cat showing any of the following signs needs urgent veterinary attention: